1.Scope of application

 (b) supply the Survey Report to the Client within the later of:

-(i)10 days after the relevant Inspection; and
+(i)10 days after the relevant site visit; and

 (ii) if Geosurv requests information from the Client in connection with the provision of the Services, 10 days after Geosurv receives the requested information in form, substance and completeness reasonably required by Geosurv.